maurosh/SparkyBonsai/README.md

 Sparky Bonsai is an ideal portable solution for “sparkers” (sparkylinux users) and Debian users.
 Some useful sparky tools as APTus are not included in order to keep the filesystem lightweight.
 You can install anytime APTus or any other sparky tool, but it’s recommended not to do this.
 You can always install sparky packets straight from Synaptic or apt.
 As mentioned before, some sparky tools such as the kernel related ones, are not useful in Sparky Bonsai.
 There’s no sense also to install a heavyweight desktop environment from sparky repos.
 If you wish to do so, consider of installing a full version of Sparkylinux on a hard disk or even on a removable media.

-Sparky Bonsai will auto-mount all available disk partitions on boot, will use the first swap formated as swap and mount the rest under /mnt.
+Sparky Bonsai will auto-mount all available disk partitions on boot, will use the first swap formatted as swap and mount the rest under /mnt.
 Find the first partition of the first disk as /mnt/sda1, the first partition of the second disk as /mnt/sdb1, the first optical disk as /mnt/sr0 etc.

-After a successful boot, logins automatically as user «puppy» getting tty (getty) and loads the desktop.
-So, if you prefere to login manually or auto-login another user, you have to manual edit the file /lib/systemd/system/getty@.service and change the line ExecStart=-/sbin/agetty --noclear -a puppy %I $TERM as below:
+After a successful boot, logins automatically as user «puppy» using slim login manager and loads the desktop.
+So, if you prefer to login manually or auto-login another user, you have to manual edit the file /etc/slim.conf and change the lines "default_user  puppy" and  "auto_login  no" as below:

-sudo nano /lib/systemd/system/getty@.service
+sudo nano /etc/slim.conf

-find the line:
-ExecStart=-/sbin/agetty --noclear -a puppy %I $TERM
+or
+xsudo mousepad /etc/slim.conf

+Case 1 - To change auto-login username: find the line containing: default_user        puppy

-and remove « -a puppy» for manual (or other method of) login or change «puppy» to the existing user you wish to auto-login.
+and change «puppy» to the existing user you wish to auto-login.
+Save the file and reboot.

+Case 2 - Manual login:
+Change the default username as described, if you wish, find the line containing:
+#auto_login          no

+and change it to:
+auto_login          yes
+Save the file and reboot.

 Note: There’s also a useful Porteus “cheatcode” login=username for auto-login.
 Unfortunately, it won’t work with Sparky Bonsai or other Debian-based distros using Porteus-boot.